Glion Institute of Higher Education: Academic programs

-Glion offers Bachelor’s and Master’s degree programs and short programs.
+Glion offers Bachelor’s and Master’s degrees and short programs.
 All programs are in English.

-The Bachelor’s degree program, namely International Hospitality Business, features applied practical and academic courses.
-This BBA program includes five semesters of study with two six-month professional internships, in a total duration of 3.5 years.
-Students begin with a full Practical Arts semester in Glion main campus.
-Towards the final semester, students can choose one of three specializations: Luxury Brand Strategy, International Hotel Development and Finance, or International Event Management.
+The BBA in International Hospitality Business is a Bachelor’s degree program designed with a mix of applied practical and academic courses.
+The BBA program extends over five semesters of study, including two six-month professional internships and one on-the-job experience, for a total duration of four years.
+Students start with a full Practical Arts semester at Glion's main campus in Montreux.
+Following this, there are 5 academic semesters where students have the opportunity to participate in a semester exchange across all Glion and Les Roches campuses throughout the program.
+As they approach the final semester, students can select one of three specializations: Luxury Brand Strategy, International Hotel Development and Finance, or International Event Management They also have the option to do their own academic bachelor thesis or an applied business project, a capstone project for graduating Glion students, during which they work on real-world challenges with industry clients.

-Glion offers a summer program, together with a specialized English language program.
-The programs are available in both Switzerland and London.
-The summer program is designed to provide an introduction to hospitality for individuals aged between 15 and 19 years old.
-The English language program is optional.